brown-ccv/react-volume-viewer/README.md

    *    transferFunction: The transfer function applied to the color map
    *      Array of {x: <val>, y: <val>} coordinates.
    *      Each coordinate in transferFunction must be between (0, 0) and (1,1)
-   *    useTransferFunction: Flag to apply a transfer function to the model */
+   */
   models: MODEL,